Serial film: Stylistic differences between the studios

+Producer Sam Katzman took over Columbia's serial unit in 1945.
 Spencer Gordon Bennet, veteran director of silent serials, left Republic for Columbia in 1947.
-He directed or co-directed the studio's later serials.
-In 1954 producer Sam Katzman, whose budgets were already low, reduced them even more on serials.
-The last four Columbia serials were very-low-budget affairs, consisting mostly of action scenes and cliffhanger endings from older productions, and even employing the same actors for new scenes tying the old footage together.
-The new footage was so threadbare that it would often show the new hero watching the action from a distance, rather than actually participating in it.
-Columbia outlasted the other serial producers, its last being Blazing the Overland Trail (1956).
+He directed or co-directed the studio's cliffhangers through the end of serial production.

+In 1953 Sam Katzman had announced that he would no longer produce serials; Gunfighters of the Northwest (released 1954) was his last original, all-new production.
+A host of exhibitors deluged Katzman and Columbia with letters protesting the cancellation; this was front-page news in Variety.
+Katzman, who had written off serial production from his schedules and budgets, was forced to fit the serials back in.
+He had already allocated the production monies to other pictures, so he had to manufacture four last chapter plays almost entirely from Columbia's film library.
+These serials consisted mostly of chunks from older productions, and even employed the same actors for new scenes tying the old footage together.
+The new footage was so threadbare that it would often show the new hero watching or discussing the action from a distance, rather than actually participating in it.
+Columbia outlasted the other serial producers, its last being Blazing the Overland Trail (filmed 1955, released 1956).

 Availability

 In theaters

 There was always a market for action subjects in theaters, so as far back as 1935 independent film companies reissued older serials for new audiences.
 Universal brought back its Flash Gordon serials, and reissue distributors Film Classics and Realart re-released other Universal serials in the late 1940s.
 Both Republic and Columbia began re-releasing their older serials in 1947 as a cost-cutting measure: instead of making four new serials annually, the studios could now make three, and the fourth would be a reprint of an old serial.

 Although Republic discontinued new serial production in 1955, the studio continued making older ones available to theaters through 1959.
 Columbia, which canceled new serials in 1956, kept older ones in circulation until 1966.
 Columbia still offers a handful of serials to today's theaters.